Biden introduces Buttigieg as transportation chief in 'historic' U.S. Cabinet | Politics

 Biden, who served as vice president under the nation's first Black president, Barack Obama, has vowed to build a government that reflects the country's diversity.
 In addition to Vice President-elect Kamala Harris, who will become the first Black person, Asian American and woman to serve as the nation's No. 2, Biden has named multiple women and minorities to Cabinet-level positions.

 They include Janet Yellen, who would be the first female treasury secretary; Lloyd Austin, who would be the first Black defense secretary; and Alejandro Mayorkas, who would be the first immigrant and first Latino to head the homeland security department.
-Though Buttigieg is seen as a rising star within the party, some liberal groups and Black activists criticized him during the campaign for not doing enough as South Bend mayor to address racial inequality.

-Biden and Harris also plan to meet virtually with U.S. state governors later on Wednesday.
+Biden also is expected to pick Brenda Mallory of the Southern Environmental Law Center green advocacy group to lead the White House Council on Environmental Quality, sources familiar with the process told Reuters.

+TRANSPORTATION ISSUES Buttigieg would lead a department with 54,000 employees and an $80 billion annual budget.
+It oversees all modes of transportation and pipeline safety.
+Biden's administration is expected to seek to shift more transportation spending toward environmentally friendly modes like high-speed rail and electric vehicles.

+"This administration can deliver policies and resources that will create jobs, rise to the climate challenge, and equitably serve all Americans, all while continuing to ensure the safety of travelers and workers alike," Buttigieg said.
+U.S. transit systems have faced a collapse in ridership amid the coronavirus pandemic and are seeking billions of dollars in additional assistance after Congress approved $25 billion in April.
+The U.S. passenger railroad Amtrak also is seeking a new $3 billion infusion of public funds.

 ALSO READ